 4. GRANDMASTER’S PALACE AND THE PALACE ARMOURY

-I had already visited one on my Portugal road trip, and I wasn’t going to miss the opportunity to see a second one.
+I had already visited one on my Lisbon to Porto road trip, and I wasn’t going to miss the opportunity to see a second one.

 Dating back to the 16th century, the Grandmaster’s Palace is the largest palace in Valletta and one of the first buildings that were built in the city.
 Let me tell you one thing – this place has been through a lot.

 Address: Palace Square.